amazon-braket/amazon-braket-sdk-python/doc/examples-adv-circuits-algorithms.rst

 Grover's famous search algorithm, with applications across many quantum algorithms.
 QAA uses an iterative approach to systematically increase the probability of finding one or multiple target states in a given search space.
-In a quantum computer, QAA can be used to obtain a quadratic speedup over several classical algorithms
+In a quantum computer, QAA can be used to obtain a quadratic speedup over several classical algorithms.

 *************************